 There also seems to be an intergenerational effect of diabetes.
 Second- and third-generation Japanese Americans, for example, have higher prevalence of diabetes compared with their counterparts residing in Japan [75].
 It is possible that as immigrants become more westernized, they also adopt a more sedentary lifestyle and consume foods higher in fat [75].
-This is reflected in the concept of "unhealthy assimilation," which refers to the link between adoption of the host country's lifestyle and dietary habits and poorer health outcomes [469].
 However, in another study, acculturation was positively correlated with reaching blood glucose level goals among Asian Americans [404].
 In a study using data from the National Health Interview Survey, researchers found that Asian Indians in the United States had lower BMIs than non-Hispanic Whites, but that they were also less physically active [220].
 However, Asian Indians have a higher likelihood of becoming diabetic despite their lower rates of obesity compared to their non-Hispanic White counterparts [220].